Weekly Problems 2017-A

 Andy Sag: Waiter with countless variations.
 The main point appears to be the eight variations involving all possible moves of the two pawns and these are dual-free, and arguably one – 1…fxg6 2.Rxg5 – is a changed mate (different rook).

-Jacob Hoover: The main theme seems to be the Pickaninny shown with the black pawns, with the black corrections being almost an afterthought in my opinion.
+Jacob Hoover: The main theme seems to be shown with the two black pawns, with the black corrections being almost an afterthought in my opinion.

 Nigel Nettheim: Quite elaborate, but spoiled by the duals – one in the set play and many (including three triples) in the actual play.